 Mailing lists of the American Library Association (ALA) membership are available for rental.
 The membership lists include nearly 40,000 personal and organizational members active in various special interest ALA divisions and ALA round tables.
 Full details are provided at ALA Mail List Rental.
 For more information, contact ALA directly (Maribeth Chapman – Mailing Lists American Library Association 50 East Huron Street Chicago, IL 60611-2195; telephone: 1-800-545-2433, extensions 2460 or 1-312-280-2460; fax: 1-312-280-2438; e-mail: email@example.com).

 Please be aware that not every library and librarian in the United States are members of the American Library Association.
 See the companies below for more comprehensive lists.

 Library mailing lists and labels are also available from the following companies:

 And, as mentioned above, there is a mailing list available from the World Guide to Libraries.

 Or use the Mailing List Finder to get a wide selection of library mailing lists available for purchase.

 ALA does not make available any lists of member e-mail addresses.

-To contact specific libraries via e-mail, find the library's web site, by using an Internet directory such as Yahoo! or the Google Directory, and search for an e-mail address on the site:
+Similarly, to contact specific libraries via e-mail, find the library's web site, by using an Internet directory such as Yahoo! and search for an e-mail address on the site: